Week 2 of public impeachment hearings: What you need to know about the witnesses

 Kurt Volker (Tuesday afternoon)

-Kurt Volker, the former special representative to Ukraine, was a central figure in the efforts to pressure the foreign country to open investigations into the Bidens.
+Kurt Volker, the former special representative to Ukraine, is one of the central players in the events surrounding alleged efforts to use military aid as leverage against the Ukrainian government.

 He largely defended the president's actions in his closed-door testimony.
 He said the Ukrainians "never communicated a belief [to him] that there was a quid pro quo" and that he doesn't think they were immediately aware of the suspended aid "so there was no leverage implied."